bradserbuddy/Buddy-Android-SDK/README.md

 ## Using the Android SDK

-After you have created an application at the Buddy Dashboard, note your App ID and App Key.
+Collect your App ID and App Key from the [Buddy Dashboard](http://buddyplatform.com).

 To initialize the SDK: